juniorthx3/react-drum-machine/README.md

 ### Technology Stack used: ReactJS

-This React Drum Machine FreeCodeCamp Project was created using React
+This Drum Machine FreeCodeCamp Project was created using React